Stela of the cactus bearer: Chronology

 The chronology of the site has been discussed throughout research for several decades.
 In 1989, Lumbreras placed the beginning of the Chavín culture in 1200 BC.
 Then, in 2001, according to archaeologist John W. Rick and his team at Stanford University, the archaeological site as a cultural center would have begun its activities around 1500-1300 BC.
-The latest research in 2019 by archaeologist and anthropologist Richard Burger of Yale University —based on the analysis of Accelerator Mass Spectrometry (AMS) results on bones obtained at the site— places the beginning of the occupation of Chavín de Huántar in 950 BC.
+The latest research in 2019 by archaeologist and anthropologist Richard Burger of Yale University —based accelerator mass spectrometry (AMS) analysis of bones obtained at the site— places the beginning of the occupation of Chavín de Huántar in 950 BC.

 There is consensus among researchers that the ceremonial center was built over several construction sequences.
-Some researchers establish three phases like Burger (based on radiocarbon dating in ceramic material), others four phases and some even five like Rick.
-It is after the first construction phases when the circular plaza (with all its headstones), the gallery of the Caracoles, the gallery of the Offerings and the east and west access stairs were added to the existing constructions —around 750 B.C.E.—.
+Some researchers establish three phases (based on radiocarbon dating in ceramic material), like Burger; others four phases and some even five, like Rick.
+It is after the first construction phases when the circular plaza (with all its headstones), the gallery of the Caracoles, the gallery of the offerings and the east and west access stairs were added to the existing constructions —around 750 B.C.E.

 According to Burger's 2019 research, the construction of the circular plaza, its bas-relief headstones (including the cactus bearer stele) and associated galleries were developed in the second building phase called the Chakinani ceramic phase, from 800 to 700 B.C.
 This Chakinani phase is later than the first building phase called the Urabarriu ceramic phase, from 950 to 800 B.C., and earlier than the later building phase called the Janabarriu ceramic phase, from 700 to 400 B.C.